-Deborah trained as a teacher and completed a BA (Comm) to combine her passions of teaching and writing.
-She then went on to become writer / producer of a children’s TV show at Network TEN before leaving to write over 20 novels, including the Max Remy and Jasper Zammitt series, Grimsdon and New City, about kids living in a climate-changed world.
-Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2 and her latest book is The Stupendously Spectacular Spelling Bee and the sequel, The Most Marvellous Spelling Bee Mystery about a terribly shy girl whose family encourage her to overcome her fears and sign up.
+Deborah trained as a teacher before producing and writing children’s TV at Network TEN.
+She has written 25 books including the Max Remy and Jasper Zammit series.
+Grimsdon and New City are about kids living in a climate-changed world and Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2.
+Her latest books are The Stupendously Spectacular Spelling Bee and the sequel, The Most Marvellous Spelling Bee Mystery about a terribly shy girl whose family encourage her to overcome her fears and sign up.
 Deb’s first picture book is Wolfie: An Unlikely Hero.

 Her latest books are: